Self-Supervised Modality-Aware Multiple Granularity Pre-Training for RGB-Infrared Person Re-Identification: Methodology

+RGB-IR person ReID can be formulated as a cross-modality image retrieval problem, where query and gallery images are from different modalities.
+This section takes the \textit{Infrared to Visible} setting for the problem formulation.
+Given a query image $x^{ir}_{q}$ of a person $y^{ir}_{q}$, RGB-IR ReID seeks to return a ranking list $\{(x^{rgb}_{1}, y^{rgb}_{1}), (x^{rgb}_{2}, y^{rgb}_{2}), \dots, (x^{rgb}_{n}, y^{rgb}_{n})\}$ on the visible gallery set, where $x^{rgb}_{i}$ indicates a visible gallery image, $ y_{i}$ denotes its corresponding identity, and $i$ is the sorted image index.
+In this ranking list, all $x^{rgb}_{i}$ with $y^{rgb}_{i}=y^{ir}_{q}$ should be ranked to the top.
+Following the Normalized Discounted Cumulative Gain (NDCG) \cite{jarvelin2017ir}, it requires to optimize the following objective function,

+where $y^{ir}_{q}$ denotes the identity information of the infrared query image, and $n$ is the size of the visible gallery set.

-Prior work \cite{ye2020dynamic} suggests that `universe' RGB-IR ReID representations should be both modality-invariant and discriminative.
-This motivates two novel designs of our MMGL pre-training paradigm: \textbf{(a)} \textit{Permutation Recovery} pretext task that maps randomly shuffled RGB-IR image pairs into a shared permutation latent space for global invariant learning. \textbf{(b)} \textit{Part-aware Cycle-Contrastive Learning} strategy that maximizes agreement between cycle-consistent RGB-IR image patches to improve local discriminability.
-Fig. \ref{fig:pipeline} illustrates the idea, introduced next.
+Prior work \cite{ye2020dynamic} suggests that solving Eq. (\ref{eq:retrieval_objective}) requires the learned representations being both modality-invariant and discriminative.
+This motivates us to propose two novel designs in our MMGL pre-training paradigm: \textbf{(a)} \textit{Permutation Recovery} pretext task that maps randomly shuffled RGB-IR image pairs into a shared permutation latent space for global invariant learning. \textbf{(b)} \textit{Part-aware Cycle-Contrastive Learning} strategy that maximizes agreement between cycle-consistent RGB-IR image patches to improve local discriminability.
+Fig. \ref{fig:pipeline} illustrates our main idea, which will be introduced next.